 - Not enough hot water – the thermostat controls temperature so it’s the first element to check.
 A simple fix is to turn up the temperature setting.
 In the midst of a very cold winter delivery pipes get very cold when they sit, cooling the hot water quicker, too.
 Running out of hot water may be a sign you have a tank that’s too small for your needs.

 - Water too hot – again look at the thermostat first.
-The temperature should be adjusted to your comfort level.
+According to the team of plumbing the temperature should be adjusted to your comfort level.
 When it’s too high you’ll feel it.
 If adjustments don’t lower the temperature enough, call a pro to check the wiring and connections.
 The final solution is installing a new thermostat.

 - Hot water smells funny – when hot water smells bad there are bacteria in the tank.
 Homes with well water are more likely to experience this problem.
 Periodic flushing is a temporary fix.
 Raising the temperature helps a little, too.
 A final fix is a hot water heater repair to replace the anode rod inside the unit.